Purple Reign: A Fan’s Guide to Touring Prince’s Paisley Park

 Paisley Park is In Your Heart

-From the mural of Prince’s eyes that watch you as you walk into the atrium to the love symbol embedded on the tile floor under the soaring sky light, from the unfinished song lyrics on a music stand in recording Studio A to the small stage in the NPG Music Club room, Prince’s spirit remains omnipresent at Paisley Park.
+From the watchful eyes mural the love symbol embedded on the tile floor under a soaring sky light, from the unfinished song lyrics on a music stand in recording Studio A to the small stage in the NPG Music Club room, Prince’s spirit remains omnipresent at Paisley Park.
 I could feel his love, creativity, and uniqueness around every corner.
+It’s a place that truly embodies the profound inner peace he sang about in “Paisley Park.”

 To Visit Paisley Park in Chanhassen